javigs82/kubernetes-efk/README.md

-#K8S EFK
+# K8S EFK
-EFK stack deployment on top of kubernetes infrastructure un built in fluent bit
+EFK stack deployment in kubernetes and built with fluent bit
-Note that it should work on minikube.

 ### Deployment
 The deployment is done on the “logging” namespace and there is a script to automate it and tear it down.
 There are a set of manifest (`es-full.yaml`,`es-full-svc.yaml`) to deploy a three-node (could be changed in the `replicas` parameter) scenario where every node contains all functionality (master, data and ingest).

+Note that it should work on minikube.

 ### Minikube